 The use of the centrifuge is expected to greatly reduce the volume of solids remaining in the liquid manure and therefore reduce the amount of solids that will settle out of the liquid manure as it moves through the liquid manure storage system.
-Therefore, access for cleanout using agitation equipment would only likely be needed at the settling basins (Lagoons #15, #16, and #17).
+Therefore, access for cleanout using agitation equipment would only likely be needed at Settling Basin A, Settling Basin B, and Lagoon #1.

-The current design plans call for combining Lagoons #15, #16, and #17 into one larger lagoon.
-This option is available, in part because of the reduction in solids.
-For the single larger lagoon, a concrete access ramp and equipment pad will be included in the lagoon liner design package.
-The concrete ramp and equipment pad will be constructed above the liner system.
-This will allow the liner to be continuous across the lagoon.
-The access ramp will be placed on a slope of 5H:1V or flatter and will extend to the bottom elevation of the lagoon.
-At the end of the access ramp, the equipment pad will be placed that is, at a minimum, equal in width to the access ramp and of sufficient length to accommodate solids cleanout equipment safely.
+For Settling Basin A, Settling Basin B, and Lagoon #1, concrete access ramps and equipment pads will be included in the lagoon liner design package.
+The concrete ramps and equipment pads will be constructed above the liner system.
+This will allow the liner system to be continuous across the lagoon.
+The access ramps will be placed on slopes of 5H:1V or flatter and will extend to the bottom elevation of the lagoon.
+At the end of the access ramp, an equipment pad will be placed that is, at a minimum, equal in width to the access ramp and of sufficient length to accommodate solids cleanout equipment safely.